TexasInstruments/open-pru/docs/open_pru_create_new_project.md

 **the PRU Academy > Getting Started Labs > Lab 1: How to Create a PRU Project**.

 This document is focused on creating a starting point to develop PRU code.
-Information about adding MCU+ code to an OPEN PRU project is covered in **the PRU Academy > Getting Started Labs > Lab 1: How to Create a PRU Project > Creating an OpenPRU Project with MCU+ Code**.
+Information about adding MCU+ code to an OpenPRU project is covered in **the PRU Academy > Getting Started Labs > Lab 1: How to Create a PRU Project > Creating an OpenPRU Project with MCU+ Code**.